-

 What were the signs that these calls were scams?

-Both fraudsters claimed to be from a bank and asked for memorable information.
+Both fraudsters claimed to be from a bank and asked for personal or account information in full.